 The next night, President Naberg awoke to a strange sound around 3:00 in the morning.
 As he opened his eyes, he saw the pale, translucent form of a woman in early 1900's dress standing by his bed.
 She beckoned to him.
 "Come into the study.
 I have something important to tell you," she whispered.
 Naberg's heart began to pound, and a lump formed in his throat.
+He pulled the covers over his head and rolled over, with his back to the spirit.
 "Don't be afraid, I am here to help you," said the ghost.
 Mrs. Naberg did not awaken.

 Naberg followed the spirit into the study.
-I don't want to deal with this, but I sense that I have to, he thought.
-She sat in his office chair.
+I don't want to deal with this, but I find ghosts as intriguing as they are frightening, he thought.
+She sat down.
 "Sit in the other chair," said the phantom.
-Naberg obeyed.
+Naberg tentatively obeyed.

 "Who are you...and...why are you...here?"
 Naberg struggled to get the words out.

 "My name was Nora Eberts," said the apparition.
 "I died in the 1918 Spanish Flu pandemic.
 I was sent to warn you of a coming pandemic similar to the one I lost my life in.
 Late last year, a virus developed in China and is about to become a worldwide issue.
 You must protect your people from sharing my fate."

 "You must shut down your country's economy for three months," replied Nora.
 "Otherwise there will be thousands of deaths in DeLorea."